 - Gradually work power into the equation.
-I highly encourage athlete’s to install their power meter and then just ride like they have been and do their scheduled workouts for a few days or even a couple of weeks without trying to control their effort based on the meter.
-Initially just observing what the number and gaining a sense of what kind of numbers you are seeing for a particular feel and HR effort level will provide context as zone structures are include in a training program.
+I highly encourage athletes to install their power meter and then just ride like they have been and do their scheduled workouts for a few days or even a couple of weeks without trying to control their effort based on the meter.
+Initially just observing the variations and gaining a sense of what kind of numbers you are seeing for a particular feel and/or HR effort level will provide context as zone structures are included in a training program.

 - Power doesn’t replace anything, it complements.
 “Feel”, heart rate and even speed are still important tools that should continue to be used in concert with power.
 As athletes incorporate power into their training, I generally recommend a routine of starting off a ride or effort by feel first, and then checking in with their power meter and heart rate “on occasion”.
 How often you need to look and adjust depends on experience and how good you are at self-regulating at a particular level of effort without the numbers as a guide (back to that “feel” thing).
 Monitoring different gauges also helps you hone in on if there is an issue or problem with devices or if you are having an “off” day.
 A good analogy for this is driving.
 When you first start off as a teenager, you are probably looking at the speedometer pretty frequently as you don’t have a well-honed sense for speed and you don’t want to get a ticket (or you want to brag to your friends about how fast you were going :-)).
 But, as you gain experience you hardly need to look at the speedometer at all, and can probably guess your speed pretty accurately by sensations (sound of the car engine, wind and tire noise etc.) This analogy correlates to power meter usage very well.